ericrasmussen/chromaticleaves/posts/compiled-heist-the-walkthrough.markdown

-Compiled splices only introduce one major caveat: they won't stop you from declaring splices with the same node name, and it will happily let you overwrite duplicate values.
-Let's say you make two different compiled splices for a "userName" node used in separate templates, and put both in your Heist config.
+Compiled splices only introduce one major caveat: they won't stop you from declaring splices with the same node name, and it will happily let you overwrite duplicate values.<sup>[3](#footnote3)</sup> Let's say you make two different compiled splices for a "userName" node used in separate templates, and put both in your Heist config.
 One of them will be silently overwritten, and the value it returns could be used in both templates.

 I can think of a lot of ways this could be very dangerous (say, accidentally displaying every user's account on an individual user profile page because you